the-road-to-learn-react/the-road-to-react/manuscript/react-modern/props-handling.md

 );
 ~~~~~~~

-Now, even though the Item component's function signature is more concise, the clutter ended up in the List component instead, because every property is passed to the Item component individually.
+Now, even though the Item component's function signature is more concise, the clutter ended up in the List component instead.
+This is because every property is passed to the Item component individually.
 We can improve this approach using [JavaScript's spread operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax):

 {title="Code Playground",lang="javascript"}
 ~~~~~~~